What you can expect from us

 The Department is keen to engage medical students and other undergraduates at the University of Cambridge who have an interest in psychiatric research.
 Researchers within the Department often have a number of ongoing or new projects, which may be suitable for students to work on in order to gain experience in psychiatric research.
 These projects are both broad (across the spectrum of psychiatric disorders) and inter-disciplinary (research themes range from neuroscience to psychology, genetics, biostatistics, epidemiology, public health and beyond).
 We do not assume students have any prior experience in psychiatric research, though this is always welcome, and involvement in projects can vary from a few weeks to full terms or more, depending on the specific project.

-If you are interested in getting involved in psychiatric research, please visit our current list of available research projects suitable for medical students and other undergraduates.
+If you are interested in getting involved in psychiatric research, please contact any of the research group leaders from the Department to enquire if they are able to offer projects suitable for medical students and other undergraduates.

-For researchers: if you are interested in supervising medical or undergraduate students on a short research project, you can express your interest (no firm project required at this time) or post a specific project you would like to advertise, by clicking here.
+For researchers: if you are interested in supervising medical or undergraduate students on a short research project, please let Dr Graham Murray know.

 Encouraging Medical Students into Psychiatry